The best air fryers serve up deliciously golden foods fast — giving you more time to relax. (Cuisinart)

 Ninja 4-Quart Air Fryer: Ninja's 4-Quart comes with four functions: air fry, roast, reheat and dehydrate, each of which performed well in our tests.
 The basket is deep — enough to fit chunkier chicken — and easy to clean.
 Ideal for three people, it holds less food than the Cuisinart 6-Quart and there isn't a clear panel so you can't see your food (there also isn't a "toss reminder" function, though there is a "pause" button for checking in).

-Breville Joule Smart Oven Air Fryer Pro: Breville’s Joule has 13 smart functions and can be connected to an app for guided recipes and food monitoring.
-Yahoo managing editor Scott Simone tested the device’s air-frying prowess with a frozen (chicken tenders and nuggets) and fresh (chicken, fish and vegetables) variety.
-"I've also used it to bake, broil, air fry and toast both breads and bagels," he adds.
+Breville Joule Smart Oven Air Fryer Pro: Breville's Joule has 13 smart functions and can be connected to an app for guided recipes and food monitoring.
+Our tester tried the device's air-frying prowess with foods of the frozen (chicken tenders and nuggets) and fresh (chicken, fish and vegetables) vairety.
+"I've also used it to bake, broil, air fry and toast both breads and bagels," he says.
 "It's idiot-proof and each function works as you'd want it to."
-Simone cautions the Joule's exterior gets hot and that "it can take a while (10-plus minutes) to reach the desired temp, so you’ll have to allow time to preheat before you eat.”
+He cautions the Joule's exterior gets hot and that "it can take 10-plus minutes to reach the desired temp, so you'll have to allow time to preheat."

 Instant Vortex Plus XL 8-Quart Air Fryer: At 8 quarts, the capacity of this dual-basket air fryer from Instant is slightly higher than the Ninja Foodi FlexBasket, and all of its functions — from air frying to roasting — worked and worked well.
 We also appreciated the clear basket panels for watching our food come along.
 Aside from not having the removable insert the Foodi offered, Yahoo Senior Tech Writer Rick Broida struggled with the Vortex's "terse instructional manual, which might leave you guessing at how best to cook various items."

-Ninja Digital Air Fryer Pro Countertop Oven: This multitasking device from Ninja boasts eight cooking modes — among them the ability to air fry, air roast, bake, broil and toast, and has enough space to fit six pieces of bread or a 2-pound roast, plus a 13-inch pizza!
-The snag: The toaster exterior gets pretty hot and the width requires ample counter space.
-Says Broida, “While pizza, chopped veggies and other flat-ish foods fit just fine, the height can't accommodate taller foods like whole chickens, bread loaves and high-piled sandwiches,” which can also pose a problem now and then.
+Ninja Digital Air Fry Pro Countertop Oven: This multitasking device from Ninja boasts eight cooking modes — among them the ability to air fry, air roast, bake, broil and toast, and has enough space to fit six pieces of bread or a 2-pound roast, plus a 13-inch pizza!
+Among minor criticisms: The toaster exterior gets pretty hot and the width requires ample counter space.
+Says Broida, "While pizza, chopped veggies and other flat-ish foods fit just fine, the height can't accommodate taller foods like whole chickens, bread loaves and high-piled sandwiches," which can also pose a problem now and then.

 Ninja Speedi Rapid Cooker and Air Fryer: The Ninja Speedi combines the functions of an air fryer and rapid cooker, plus ten other devices.
 It does an adequate job as an air fryer, but Broida notes it more closely resembles a pressure cooker (even though that's the one thing it isn't).
-It’s a little clunky and pricey for a 6-quart air fryer if you don’t plan to use the other functions and, unlike other air fryer hybrids on this list, doesn’t have a handle.
-“You can't easily give this a shake during cooking — you have to open and stir instead — and you'll definitely need a pair of oven mitts to lift it out when the food is ready,” says Broida.
-You can read his full review here, but note that this air fryer has low inventory.
+It's a little clunky and pricey for a 6-quart air fryer if you don't plan to use the other functions and, unlike other air fryer hybrids on this list, doesn't have a handle.
+"You can't easily give this a shake during cooking — you have to open and stir instead — and you'll definitely need a pair of oven mitts to lift it out when the food is ready," explains Broida in his review.

 An air fryer works like a convection oven, circulating hot air around food.
 This means you don't have to worry about flipping, say, chicken nuggets, as long as they're not overlapping.
 The main difference between an air fryer and a convection oven is that air fryers blow air more rapidly and in a smaller space, therefore speeding up the cooking process.